WIMP Dark Matter from a Natural Discrete Gauge Symmetry in the Standard Model: WIMP DM from Anomaly-Free Discrete Gauge Symmetries

 The discrete gauge symmetry $\mathbb Z_4$ is a successful example motivated by the internal structure of the SM.
 Since in a single fermion generation there are four Weyl fermions (the left- and right-handed up and down quarks) contributing to the QCD anomaly, and four $SU(2)_L$ doublets (the three colored quark doublets and the lepton doublet) contributing to the electroweak anomaly, the SM naturally admits an anomaly-free $\mathbb Z_4$ symmetry when all chiral fermions are assigned the corresponding charge $+1$.
 However, this anomaly cancellation is spoiled once non-pertuebative effects are taken into account, which is known as the \textit{Dai–Freed anomaly}~\cite{Dai:1994kq,Yonekura:2016wuc}.
 Consistency then requires extending the SM by three right-handed neutrinos $\bar N_i$~\cite{Garcia-Etxebarria:2018ajm,Kawasaki:2023mjm}, which constitute a minimal and well-motivated extension of the theory.
 These fields naturally account for the observed small neutrino masses via the seesaw mechanism \footnote{The term \textit{seesaw mechanism} was first coined by one of the authors, T. T. Y., at the INS symposium in Tokyo 1981~\cite{INS1981}, where the dimension 5 operator for neutrino masses is also pointed out.}~\cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1979gs,Gell-Mann:1979vob}, and generate the present baryon asymmetry through leptogenesis~\cite{Fukugita:1986hr}.

 Motivated by the above success of the $\mathbb Z_4$ symmetry, it is natural to ask what other embedded symmetries may exist in the SM.
 A simple observation is that there are three generations of fermions, so a discrete gauge symmetry $\mathbb Z_3$ is also anomaly-free with respect to all SM gauge interactions if all chiral fermions are assigned a $\mathbb Z_3$ charge of $+1$.
-A discrete $\mathbb Z_3$ gauge symmetry also suffers from the Dai–Freed anomaly~\cite{Hsieh:2018ifc}, which can again be canceled by introducing three chiral fermions, $\chi_i$, whose $\mathbb Z_3$ charge is $-1$ and the lightest of them serves as DM.
+The origin of both $\mathbb Z_4$ and $\mathbb Z_3$ gauge symmetry in SM and the charge assignments are discussed in \gapp{appendix-discrete} A discrete $\mathbb Z_3$ gauge symmetry also suffers from the Dai–Freed anomaly~\cite{Hsieh:2018ifc}, which can again be canceled by introducing three chiral fermions, $\chi_i$, whose $\mathbb Z_3$ charge is $-1$ and the lightest of them serves as DM.
 This prediction is highly nontrivial and phenomenologically important~\cite{Sheng:2025sou,Georis:2025kzv}.
 In this work, we show how the discrete $\mathbb Z_3$ symmetry, together with the new fields $\chi$, answers the question of \textit{who orders the WIMP DM?}.

 For notational convenience, we organize the SM matter fields into $SU(5)$ representations,